 Bone Broth has this magical appeal to it.
 People swear by it, others have no clue what it is.
-I’ve intentionally made bone broth a grand total of two times, but this crock pot Paleo Grassfed Beef Bone Broth recipe is definitely a winner.
+I made bone broth a couple times before I made this version, and this Paleo Grass-fed Beef Bone Broth recipe has been my go-to ever since.

 A few weeks back we picked up a jar of peanut butter while we were at Trader Joe’s.
 We don’t normally eat it ever but Jeff spotted it and had a taste for it, so we decided to give it a try again.
 Unfortunately, that “little taste” did not end well for the jar of peanut butter (it was thrown away, practically full) or for Jeff – and we now know peanuts will not be making an appearance in our home again.

 A few hours after eating a few spoonfuls, Jeff came down with a runny nose and sore throat.
 Now, I can’t tell you the last time either of us were sick and it was then determined, this reaction was all because of the peanut butter.
 I immediately jumped on the thought of preparing all the “remedy foods”…big salads with avocado, fish oil, more homemade kombucha and I then decided to give bone broth another chance.

 The first time I tried making bone broth I used a leftover chicken carcass.
 I loaded up my crock pot with the carcass, water, some carrots and an onion and let it go.
 When it was done, all I had left was water with a faint chicken taste.
 I was so disappointed that I wasted my time (and my fresh ingredients) that I didn’t look back after that failed attempt.

 But with Jeff not feeling well, I was determined to figure it out this time around.